-Cloud Foundry Application Runtime (previously known as Elastic Runtime) is a code-centric platform that simplifies the life of developers.
+Cloud Foundry Application Runtime (CFAR) is a code-centric platform that simplifies the lives of developers.
 It takes your code, written in any language or framework, and runs it on any cloud.
 This flexibility extends to services as well, thanks to the Open Service Broker API, which makes it easy to integrate the services your apps need to run.

 The Cloud Controller directs the Diego Brain to coordinate individual Diego cells and initiate the process of building, staging and running the application.

 There are various components that assist in configuring CF Application Runtime.
 For example, the router directs incoming traffic to the appropriate component, either a Cloud Controller component or a hosted application running on a Diego cell.
 The User Account and Authentication Server (UAA) is responsible for identity management.

 The metrics collector gathers statistics from the platform components.
 Operations can use this to monitor applications deployed on CF Application Runtime or can integrate with existing application logging and monitoring solutions like Splunk, Logstash, New Relic, Datadog and Dynatrace.

 Applications typically depend on services such as databases or third-party SaaS providers.
 When a developer provisions and binds a service to an application, the open service broker for that service is responsible for providing the service instance.